 Banks put a limit on the amount you can borrow through your line of credit.
 When your line is capped, invoice factoring provides you with the missing capital needed.

-Instead of waiting to get paid by your customers, accounts receivable financing pays you the day you invoice.
+Instead of waiting to be paid by your customers, accounts receivable financing pays you the day you invoice.
 TCI Business Capital, your top choice among Pennsylvania factoring companies, makes sure your invoice is paid so you can focus on your business.

 While you may have invested most of your capital into your start-up, you still need money for daily operating expenses.
 Invoice factoring is your solution.

 Banks won’t lend to a business if the risk is too high.
 However, alternative financing options, such as invoice factoring and accounts receivable financing from TCI Business Capital, provide you with the capital you need.

 If your credit isn’t ideal, it makes it difficult to obtain the funding needed from a bank.
 With our Pennsylvania invoice factoring programs, we look at the credit of your customers rather than yours.